innodoc/innodoc-webapp/README.md

 and [Yarn](https://yarnpkg.com/) installed on your system.

 For Node.js use your package manager of choice.
-[nvm](https://github.com/creationix/nvm) is a great alternative to install a current version of Node.js into your home directory.
+[nvm](https://github.com/creationix/nvm) is an excellent option to install a current version of Node.js into your home directory.

 The software is built and tested on Linux systems.
 Using it on other operating